 Funny, on the first morning I was thinking about how keen I was to spend this entire trip not partying too much and really enjoying time out in nature and elevating my consciousness.
 On the second morning, I was wondering how in the hell I got back to my tent…. hahaha, classic.

 Today we left Highlander’s, all in quite a blur from the night before.
-It was a long driving day and we all immediately passed out beyond all recognition, in strange sleeping positions strewn about the bus seats.
+It was a long road trip day and we all immediately passed out beyond all recognition, in strange sleeping positions strewn about the bus seats.
 We awakened to find ourselves at apparently our last real grocery store for the next few days, all wandering around confused and looking for something greasy to ease our wine hangovers.
 In my effort to get something important at our last grocery store, I ended up with the strangest assortment of cheesy lasagne, chips, dip, chocolate, and a few juices… I have no idea why.
 That morning was a struggle.

 After some amazing south African scenery, we turned just before the Namibian border and made our way down probably the bumpiest road I have ever braved.
 I’m talking like, completely-catch-air-out-of-your-seat kind of bumpy.
-It was an adventure for sure and presented us with awesome views of the Orange River (which is actually the border between South Africa and Namibia) but presented a bit of a problem to my attempted photo editing on the bus 😛
+It was an adventure for sure, and presented us with awesome views of the Orange River (which is actually the border between South Africa and Namibia) but presented a bit of a problem to my attempted photo editing on the bus 😛

 We arrived at our camp, the Growcery, and were met by some adorably scruffy looking South African boys and five beautiful and friendly dogs running around.
 I was totally blown away by the place, which was decorated with crystals, succulents, dreamcatchers, lanterns, wood carvings, and other trinkets.
 The showers were open to the sky and the facilities were amazing – they were also growing rosemary, basil, and some other herbs at the front.